IAB TCF 2.3

 1. Overview

-The IAB TCF version 2.3, released in June 2025, introduces a mandatory new DisclosedVendors segment within the TC String.
-This update is designed to reduce ambiguity in vendor consent signaling and address the so called the “ghost vendor” issue present in earlier versions of the framework.
+The IAB TCF version 2.3, released in June 2025, introduces a mandatory DisclosedVendors segment within the TC String.
+This update reduces ambiguity in vendor consent signaling and addresses the “ghost vendor” issue present in earlier versions of the framework.

 2. What Has Changed (TCF 2.2 → TCF 2.3)

-• Under TCF 2.2, there was no explicit requirement to confirm whether a vendor was disclosed to the user within the consent string.
+• Under TCF 2.2, there is no explicit requirement to confirm whether a vendor is disclosed to the user within the consent string.

 • Under TCF 2.3, the DisclosedVendors segment is mandatory, and platforms are expected to parse and validate it before transmitting personal data signals.